AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 >[!NOTE]
 >
->If guidelines are added in _Parameters_ in the prompt area, you do not need to include reference to those in your prompt.
-GenStudio for Performance Marketers will leverage those [!DNL Brands], [!DNL Products], and [!DNL Personas] in content generation.
+>If guidelines are added in _Parameters_ in the prompt area, you do not need to include reference to them in your prompt.
+GenStudio for Performance Marketers leverages those [!DNL Brands], [!DNL Products], and [!DNL Personas] in content generation.

 ### Guidelines